 You can also read my easy Pinterest strategies.

 Pinning requires time, especially if you want to re-pin good stuff.
-And then I didn’t know where to find pins related to my niche or what was the “right time”.
-Plus, how could I pin at the right time if my audience is mostly from the US and I live in Australia?
+When I started, I didn’t know where to find pins related to my niche or when the “right time” to pin was.
+Plus, how could I pin at the right time since my audience is mostly in the US but I live in Australia?
 Huge time zone problem!
 I thought about giving up sleeping, but I was wasting too much money on caffeine.

 If that wasn’t enough, I was also so worried I would look spammy that I was writing down every pin I pinned to make sure I wouldn’t re-pin them again.
 I had an excel spreadsheet to keep track of every single pin I had pinned on each community board.